hsoft/discover-solar-system/mission1.md

 ## Method

 The plan is to use the shadow of sticks pointing at Earth's center.
-By measuring the shadow that such a stick produce when the Sun is at its zenith, and this, at two different latitudes, we can calculate the angle difference that a given latitude change produced, and thus, calculate Earth's circumference.
+By measuring the shadow that such a stick produces when the Sun is at its zenith, and this, at two different latitudes, we can calculate the angle difference that a given latitude change produced, and thus, calculate Earth's circumference.

+Our first reading will be somewhere in the northern hemisphere, and our second reading, `X`km north.
+The length of the shadow will give us the angle at which the light from the Sun hits th ground.
+Let's call that angle A. Because we know that angle B is `X`km north, our circumference will simply be `2πX/(B-A)`.

+Seasons will affect our angles, but not our calculation because all we care about is relative angles.

 ## Simulation

 To ensure that our plan is sound, let's try to detail our calculations with an hypothetical Earth with a 1000km diameter.

-*TODO*
+If the null angle is where the sun hits with no shadow, let's imagine our first reading being `π/4` (45 degrees) northward.

+If our stick is 1m long, it should have a 1m shadow when the sun is at its zenith.

+Now, if we go 100km north for our second reading, our angle will be `π/4 + (100/1000π)⋅2π`, or, `π/4 + 0.2`.
+Using the tangeant function, we'll see that our shadow should have a length of `tan(π/4 + 0.2) / 1m` (`tan(angle) = opposite / adjacent`), that is, `1.508m`.
+That measure
+would be ebough for us to work our way up to a `1000πkm` circumference.

+*TODO: diagram*

 ## Sources of innaccuracies